nateainsworth/node-red-contrib-server-socketio/README.md

-# node-red-contrib-socketio-javis86
+# node-red-contrib-socketio-jwt
 Implementation for [Node-RED](https://nodered.org/) of the popular [Socket.IO](http://socket.io/).

-from original project node-red-contrib-socketio
+from the javis86 version of the original project node-red-contrib-socketio

 ## Installation
 To install node-red-contrib-socketio use this command

-`npm i node-red-contrib-socketio-javis86`
+`npm i node-red-contrib-socketio-server-jwt`

 ## Composition
 The Socket.IO implementation is made with